 That got me to thinking (for some strange reason) about the speed in which email and other web traffic travels.
 Most people (including myself up to that point) have never given it a lot of thought so I decided to crunch a few numbers and explain it relative to something we are all very familiar with; driving.

 Let’s say you are located in Buford, GA and send an email to a friend in Melbourne, Australia.
 Better yet, let’s say that was me (cause it was).
 Once that email is about to begin its journey from server to server I think it probably turns on some rock and roll, adjusts its seat and mirrors and makes sure it is buckled in nice and tight.
-It probably closes its eyes and might even say a little prayer … because it knows it is about to be blasted 10,200 miles in less than TWO TENTHS of a SECOND!
+It probably closes its eyes and might even say a little prayer … because it knows it is about to be blasted through a tiny line of fiber 10,200 miles in less than TWO TENTHS of a SECOND!
 That’s right, this email will travel 10,200 miles in 0.12 seconds!

 That is equivalent to: